-Lesson Title: Mock Examination: Paper 1 (Sections 5-6) Theme: All Lesson Number: PHL4-L074 Class: SSS 4

-- By the end of the lesson, you will be able to: - 1.
-Complete a section of a mock WASSCE paper. - 2.
-Identify and use vocabulary correctly in an examination. - 3.
-Identify the grammatical name and function of a given word, clause or phrase.
+Lesson Title: Mock Examination: Paper Theme: All 1 (Sections 5-6) Lesson Number: L4-L074 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Complete a section of a mock WASSCE paper.
+Identify and use words correctly in an examination.
+Identify the grammatical name and function of a given word, clause or phrase. questions and mple examination I multiple-choice rd (see end of lesson).